ArchanaKhandelwal/Call-Center-Analysis/README.md

 ServiceSpot, an IT company, has approached you to help them analyze their call center data.
 They receive daily calls from customers and are seeking a streamlined solution to consolidate and analyze their data effectively.
 Your objective is to create a comprehensive analytics solution that integrates multiple data files, enabling them to generate visually appealing reports for performance monitoring and strategic insights.

+# Solution

+Refer to the 'Call Center Analysis.pbix' file for detailed analysis OR view 'Call Center Analysis.pdf' to get an overview of the report.

 # Findings in the PBI report

 ## I. Load & Data Transformation: